Palette-Labs-Inc/palette-labs-inc.github.io/DS_ENG.md

 **Write & engage** - contribute to technical reports/papers describing the network and the overarching technical standards.
 Collaborate with academic research partners at leading institutions.

-**Customer support** - we don't shelter engineering teams.
-Expect to collaborate directly with stakeholders on how best to improve the protocol.

-**Management** - you will oversea a team of backend and frontend developers.

-**Mobile + Web** - we manage 3 mobile products (iOS and Android), and 3 web products (React).
-Expect to oversee the development of, and directly contribute to all 6 of these products.

-**Product Manager** - we don't hire product managers.
-Which means you will be in charge of creating your own tickets and holding yourself, as well as the team, accountable.
-You should be comfortable managing business requirements and defining product roadmaps yourself.
-If you don't have enough information to make a decision, you should seek the information instead of waiting for it.
-You should hold the team accountable to the same standard.

 ### Minimum requirements
 ___